 To allow Email to notify you if you have new messages, simply set it as the priority by tapping the toggle switch beside Set as the priority.

 The steps for customizing Do Not Disturb mode might vary from device to device, but they are pretty much similar to what is shared above.
 To make sure that you make the most of your Android’s features, such as DND mode, for a longer time, make sure you take better care of your device.
-Apps like Outbyte Android Care, which is designed to clean out junk and boost RAM, help you do precisely that.
+Apps like Android cleaner tool, which is designed to clean out junk and boost RAM, help you do precisely that.